bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Functions
 =========

-Generally speaking, a function is a “subprogram” that can be *called* by code external (or internal in the case of recursion) to the function.
+Generally speaking, a function is a "subprogram” that can be *called* by code external (or internal in the case of recursion) to the function.
 Like the program itself, a function is composed of a sequence of statements called the *function body*.
 Values can be *passed* to a function, and the function will *return* a value.

 In JavaScript, functions are first-class objects, because they can have properties and methods just like any other object.
 What distinguishes them from other objects is that functions can be called.
 In brief, they are `Function` objects.